lmzh123/CarND-Path-Planning-Project/README.md

 ### 2. Trajectory generation.
 In order to generate the trajectories for the vehicle the library spline is used.
 This tool allows to obtain a smooth trajectory using reference points.
 Fisrt step to generate the trajectory is to define 2 intial points based either on the previous path data given to the planer or the actual vehicle position if previous data is been already executed.

-Next step is to define 3 points at 30, 60 and 90m ahead in frenet coordinates acoording to our current s and d that is given in terms of the actual lane.
+Next step is to define 3 points at 30, 60 and 90m ahead in frenet coordinates acoording to our current s and d (frenet coordinates) that is given in terms of the actual lane.
+This lane term will help us to move between lanes since the spline function will generate acoording to this, for instance, lane 0 corresponds to the left most lane, 1 to the center one and 2 is the right most lane.

 ```
 vector<double> next_wp0 = getXY(car_s+30,(2+4*lane),map_waypoints_s,map_waypoints_x,map_waypoints_y);